By: Shayne Prinsloo

 - Sighter improves subtle take detection

-- Tippet ring protects the upper leader
+- Tippet ring protects the leader

-- Fluorocarbon sinks faster in broken water
+- Fluorocarbon sinks faster

-- Two flies cover depth + profile
+- Two flies cover depth and profile

-Adjustments You’ll Make
+Adjustments

 - Change bead weight before fly pattern

-- Shorten distance for better contact
+- Shorten distance for contact

-- Lengthen leader in low, clear water
+- Lengthen leader in low clear water

 - Raise rod angle in snaggy sections

-- Slight sag in sighter cushions takes
+- Slight sag cushions takes

-Bead Sizes by Flow (Vaal Cheat Sheet)
+Bead Sizes by Flow

 If you’re not touching bottom occasionally, you’re usually fishing too high.
 Change bead size before changing patterns.